rfo909/CFT/README.md

 ## Terminal based

-CFT is an interpreted script language engine, which runs in the terminal, and lets you define functions interactively, or using editors.
+CFT is an interpreted script language, which runs in the terminal, and lets you define functions interactively, or using editors.
 It has been in daily use since 2019, and is now considered quite stable.